microsoft/ai-developer/Python/challenges/Challenge-06.md

 ### Navigate to Azure AI Foundry

 - **Azure Portal**
-  - Navigate to your already-created Open AI resource in the Azure Portal.
+  - Navigate to your already-created AI Foundry resource in the Azure Portal.

 - **Direct link:** https://ai.azure.com/